Crescent Law, PLLC | L-1 Visa

 The L-1 visa enables multinational companies to transfer managers, executives, and employees with specialized knowledge from foreign offices to U.S. operations.
-With Seattle serving as a global hub for major technology and aerospace companies, the L-1 is one of the most frequently used visas in the Puget Sound region.
+For Seattle employers and foreign companies opening or staffing a U.S. office, the analysis starts with corporate relationship, prior employment, job duties, and evidence of the transfer need.

 The L-1 nonimmigrant visa allows U.S. employers to transfer employees from a qualifying foreign office to a U.S. office within the same corporate family.
 The transferring employee must have worked for the foreign entity for at least one continuous year within the three years preceding the transfer.
 The L-1 is divided into two subcategories: L-1A for managers and executives, and L-1B for workers with specialized knowledge.